Protecting Access to Medicaid

 • Half of all children with cystic fibrosis and a third of all adults with CF rely on Medicaid to afford the treatments and care they need to live a healthy life.

-• Medicaid is a vital source of coverage for the CF community, and the Foundation opposes policy proposals that could eliminate access to Medicaid for people with CF and their families, jeopardizing access to essential health care.
+• Medicaid is a vital source of coverage for the CF community, and the Foundation opposes policies that disrupt or eliminate access to Medicaid for people with CF and their families, jeopardizing access to essential health care.

 Medicaid is a health care program funded jointly by the federal government and state governments.
-The program provides free or low-cost health care coverage for people meeting certain criteria — income, disability status — or participate in state-specific programs.
+The program provides free or low-cost health care coverage for people meeting certain criteria — such as income and disability status — or participating in state-specific programs.

 "Without Medicaid, we would not be able to afford the astronomical cost of our son’s medications which cost over three times our yearly income.
 It would also interfere with his care, as we would not be able to afford regular clinic visits." — Amity, parent of a child with CF from Virginia